Stina Rautelin

-Stina Agnes Elisabeth Rautelin (25 October 1963 – 26 April 2023) was a Finnish-Swedish actress.
-She is best known for her role as Lena Klingström in the television series about Martin Beck.
+Stina Agnes Elisabeth Rautelin (25 October 1963 – 26 April 2023) was a Swedish-speaking Finnish actress.
+She is best known for her role as Lena Klingström in the Swedish television series about Martin Beck.
 She spoke both Swedish and Finnish.

+Rautelin moved to Sweden in 1995 and remained professionally active there.

-Rautelin died in Stockholm of cancer on 26 April 2023, at the age of 59.
+Rautelin died in Stockholm on 26 April 2023, at the age of 59.